WELL YOU DID CLICK ABOUT ME !

-A self taught wildlife photographer, aspiring wildlife cameraman, round the world yachtsman ( crew member of the yacht GROUP 4, one of 10 identical yacht's built for the 1992/3 British Steel Challenge Around The World race ), general lover of the mountains and oceans, travel bum and born again skier.
-Due to a difference of opinion with the head of my school, I decided my days of studying were about to come to an abrupt end, and whatever dreams I had for studying further ( would have loved to have studied marine biology or zoology ) were to be put on hold for a few decades, four and still counting !!!.
-However armed with a profund passion for the natural world, I am hoping to make up for lost time, by channeling all my efforts into wildlife and conservation filmaking in the hope of educating and therefore encouraging as many people as possible that much more needs to be done, very rapidly, in order to hopefully slow down the avalanche of misery we as a species are merrily inflicting on the planet and the plethora of other species we share it with.
+A self taught wildlife photographer, aspiring wildlife cameraman.
+I am a former round the world yachtsman who crewed as a member of the yacht GROUP 4, one of 10 identical yacht's built for the 1992/3 British Steel Challenge Around The World race ), a general lover of the mountains and oceans, travel bum, and born again skier.
+After living all over the world, my passion for the natural world has pushed me in the direction where I realized nothing could hold my attentioin anywhere near as much as wild animals could.
+I continue to photograph but in recent years efforts have veared towrds filming as opposed to stills, and it is as a wildlife camerman, I believe my future lies, probably one without money, but hey, if you love what you do, and do what you love !!!! .
+I believe we need to educate and encourage as many people as possible that much more needs to be done, very rapidly, in order to hopefully slow down the avalanche of misery we as a species are merrily inflicting on the planet and the plethora of other species we share it with.
 Far too many of us have forgotten it is the only one we have, the only one we will ever need, and only a huge effort and radical rethink where everyone, more so in the affluent west can make changes no matter how small, and therefore a difference, a radical overhaul is needed and it is needed......NOW !!

 I was, to put it mildly, blown away by what was unfurling on the screen, and before I was 5 minutes into the documentary, I had already made up my mind where I would soon be heading, Torres del Paine National Park.
 Only 5 weeks later I arrived in Patagonia where I set about walking around this jaw droppingly beautiful mountain massif covering over 500,000 acres.
 I was totally hooked, and 3 months later on my return to London, I set about selling my flat in Chelsea, filled my Land Rover defendeer full of gear, and set sail on the Grande America container ship, destination Buenos Aires, Argentina.
 A leisurely drive west to the Andes, whose spine forms the long long border with neighbouring Chile, where I rested up in Bariloche,climbed a few mountains, then turned left and headed south down route 40, all the way to heaven !!
 I would end up spending a total of 3 years in the park between 1998-2003, and am now planning to return in April 2018, when I will begin filming the winter sequences for my own film about the wildlife and scenery of this stunning mountain massif, with the main empahsis being a year in the life of the regions most elusive predator the Puma.

-I am currently based in the UK, but spent the winters of 2015 /2016 living in Chamonix, Mt blanc, where on my days off, apart from brushing up on my skiing, after snowboarding for 20 years, I spent some of my free time working on a filming project on Bearded Vulture's or Lammergeier's, that have successfuly been reintroduced to the Alps in France, Italy, Switzerland, and Austria, after they were wiped out by, yes you guessed correctly, us.
+I am currently working in the Chamonix Valley until November of 2019,in the shadow of Mt Blanc, where I have spent 3 of the last 4 winters.
+Some of the time I have spent spent capturing footage of a pair of rare Bearded Vulture's or Lammergeier's, that have successfuly been reintroduced to the Alps in France, Italy, Switzerland, and Austria, after they were wiped out by, yes you guessed correctly, us.

 Between 2003 and 2015 I lived in Andalucia, Spain, which happens to be home to the world's rarest species of wild feline the Iberian Lynx ( Lynx pardel ) as well as huge amounts of birds of prey, so with this plethora of species virtually in my back garden, I began to practice and hone my filmmaking skills, as my desire to move into documentary film making grew.
 This included 14 weeks last summer in the region of Andujar NP, where the last viable population of the Iberian Lynx can be found, I slept on a matress in the seatless rear of my Toyota Previa, and managed to film the Lynx on 5 occasions, totalling about 12 minutes of rushes.
 It was never going to be easy as individuals without the backing of a production company are not able to gain access to the people who are in charge of the Lynx monitoring program, that have a number of the species collared and therefore trackable 24/7.
 I am currently approaching wildlife production companies in the hope of piqueing interest for a co-produced effort for the near future.